Markov Chain Monte Carlo#

 from matplotlib.colors import LinearSegmentedColormap

-# Target distribution: Univariate normal distribution with mean = 5, variance = 1
+# target distribution: Univariate normal distribution with mean = 5, variance = 1

 def target_distribution(x):